 For many reef communities, insufficient information is available to determine their sensitivity to microbial pathogens.
 Echinoderm populations have been reported to be adversely affected by diseases, although no reports of mass mortality have been recorded in the UK (MarLIN, 2011).
 A precautionary sensitivity of low has been suggested for the introduction of microbial pathogens, with a low exposure to this factor.
-Vulnerability is therefore considered to be low for both subfeatues, giving them a low vulnerability.
+Vulnerability is therefore considered to be low for all three subfeatues.

 With regards to the introduction of non-native species, there is currently insufficient information available to determine the sensitivity of many reef communities and species to this effect.
-Concern has increased over recent years however for the potential impacts of the alien sea squirt Didemnum vexillum, which can overgrow most hard substrata in the subtidal zone and can include bedrock, pebbles, cobbles, gravel, boulders, biogenic reef and other hard bodied sessile animals and plants.
+Concern has increased over recent years however for the potential impacts of the alien sea squirt Didemnum vexillum, which can overgrow most hard substrata in the sub-tidal zone and can include bedrock, pebbles, cobbles, gravel, boulders, biogenic reef and other hard bodied sessile animals and plants.
 Main transport pathways of Didemnum vexillum include recreational boating and aquaculture (Laing et al., 2010).
-However, none of these activities occur to a high level in the cSAC, and exposure is therefore considered to be low, giving a low vulnerability.
+Due to the proximity of Lizard Point cSAC to the Fal & Helford (a recreational boating and aquaculture area), an exposure assessment of moderate has been given, and the reef sub-features are considered to be moderately vulnerable to introduction of non-native species and translocation.

 Selective extraction refers to the removal of the species or community.
 This includes either the removal of a specific species/community/keystone species in a biotope, or the removal of a required host or prey for the species under consideration.
 Any effects of the extraction process on the habitat itself are addressed under other factors, e.g. displacement, abrasion and physical disturbance, and substratum loss.
-Both the coastal and offshore reefs are highly sensitive to selective extraction of species.
-Eunicella verrucosa (present on both subfeatures is considered highly sensitive to selective extraction, due to its slow growth and low recovery rates.
-However, this species is not known to be specifically targeted for extraction in the site.
+Eunicella verrucosa (present on the coastal upstanding reef and flat bedrock reef) is considered highly sensitive to selective extraction, due to its slow growth and low recovery rates, however, this species is not known to be specifically targeted for extraction in the site.

 Removal of fish species and larger molluscs can have impacts on the structure and functioning of benthic communities over and above the physical effects of fishing methods.
 For example, removal of urchin predators such as lobsters or crawfish has been implicated in increases in urchin populations and therefore the creation of 'urchin barrens' and the loss of kelp beds (Birkett et al., 1998).
 However, the evidence is equivocal as sea urchin barrens occur in areas where lobsters are not found (Birkett et al., 1998), and it is likely that there is a complex interaction between sea urchin recruitment and predation (MarLIN, 2011).
 Communities in the site that could be impacted by these potential effects include the Laminaria hyperborea forests and parks, which have a moderate sensitivity to selective extraction.
-The cSAC is actively used for; potting for lobsters and crabs; netting mainly for bass; and handlining targeting bass and mackerel during spring and summer months
+The cSAC is actively used for; potting for lobsters and crabs; netting mainly for anglerfish, turbot, ray, brill, crawfish, lobster, spider crab, brown crab, pollack, cod, bass, red mullet, and sole; and handlining targeting bass, pollack, and mackerel during spring and summer months (Natural England, 2010).
+All three sub-features are therefore believed to be moderately exposed to selective extraction, and moderately to highly vulnerable.